• Skip to primary navigation

 • Add half of the hot milk into the flour-egg mixture, whisking well, and return the mixture into the saucepan with the rest of the milk.

 • Return the saucepan to heat and cook until it thickens, whisking continuously.
-Let it boil for a minute stirring continuously then remove from the heat.
+Let it boil for a minute constantly stirring then remove it from the heat.
 Let it cool down to room temperature.

 • When the pastry cream has reached room temperature, start whipping the double cream or whipping cream until you reach stiff peaks.